 On the above schema, the directory named

-pluginA is located on the root directory used by pgModeler to load plug-ins and stores all the assets and components of the extension.
-Inside the plug-in folder, there is the icon file that must be mandatorily named in the form
+pluginA is located on the root directory used by pgModeler to load plug-ins.
+This directory stores all the assets and components of the extension.
+Inside the folder, there is the icon file that must be mandatorily named under the form

 [plugin_name].png in this case